nestserka/project-front/README.md

 - Edit: Existing user details can be edited to update their information.
 - Delete: Users can be removed from the system using the admin panel.
 - Pagination: The admin panel implements pagination based on the total count of users to manage large datasets efficiently.

-### Acknowledgments:
-I would like to express my gratitude to JavaRush for providing the internship guidelines and task that served as the foundation for this project.
-Their resources and structured approach were invaluable in the development of this RPG Admin Panel.